anthonyshort/date-suffix/Readme.md

 # date-suffix

-  Given a date of the month, returns a suffixed version
+  Give it a date object, get the suffixed date back.

 ## Installation